 Botanical Name: Aglaonema hybrids

-A very adaptable plant, it tolerates low light and dry air better than most other house plants.
+A very adaptable plant, Aglaonema tolerates low light and dry air better than most other house plants.
 One thing it doesn't like is cold air.
 Keep your plant away from drafts and A/C vents and it'll do just fine.

-As it ages, expect some of the lower leaves to drop off, making it look spindly.
-Newer varieties of this plant grow in thicker clumps, so mature plants stay compact and bushy.
-'Silver Queen' (shown here) is a compact variety.
+New hybrids and cultivars are developed all the time, giving us more beautiful choices than ever before.
+Newer hybrids of this plant grow in thick clumps, so mature plants stay compact and bushy.
+'Silver Queen' (shown at bottom) is a compact cultivar.

 Water regularly.
 Consistently moist soil will keep this plant happy.
 In fact, it can grow in water alone.